YYChen01988/Albums/README.md

 With main application and injections and access to all modules.

 # 3. albums
-Provides linear view of album titles
-Test including viewModel tests and database tests
+Provides linear view of album titles.
+Tests including viewModel tests and database tests

 ## Gradle